 Teams is Microsoft’s take on group chat in response to the booming market led by Slack.
 Microsoft Teams is an immensely powerful application that enhances teamwork through enriched collaboration and team communication.
 Unlike the other Office productivity applications that have a legacy to preserve and millions of users to consider, Teams is built from scratch with the modern workplace in mind.

 This also means that Microsoft Teams introduces a new work behavior, that a surprising number of people in the tier might find difficult.
 Also, if you haven’t already moved, migrating from skype for business to Microsoft Teams will be the best decision of your life.
 Teams is loaded with features that are specially designed to improve collaboration.
-While going back and forth between the channels, chats, mentions, and likes, important notifications can easily miss the eye.
+While going back and forth between the channels, chats, mentions, and likes or an important email notification or the barrage of alerts can easily miss the eye.

 It is essential to make sure that you don’t miss anything of importance and you don't need to have extensive Office Skills to ensure that.
 Microsoft Teams offers various ways to access, receive, and manage the notification icon.
 These settings include how, when, and where your notifications appear, custom settings for channels and private messages, appearance and alert sounds, turning off specific messages, and so on.
-Here are some quick tips and tricks that you could use to look through if you’re not getting chat notifications.
+Here are some quick tips and tricks that you could use to access notification settings if you’re not getting chat notifications and utilize all the powerful Teams notifications features.

 If you’ve been using Teams for some time, you may be familiar with marking channels as your Favorite in order to receive native notifications.
 What used to be “Favorite” is now “Show”.
 Along with replacing channel “Favorite” with “Show”, the “Follow” option has now been replaced with “Channel notifications”.
 This allows you to manage specific channel notifications settings and the notification option that includes message preview.